paolocrosetto/Click_and_drag_belief_elicitation_data_analysis/README.md

 - loads the packages (do install them first if you do not have them yet)
 - loads the data
-- calls on individual files to generate individual figures or tables
+- calls on individual scripts in the `/Scripts` folder to generate individual figures or tables

 For each figure or table in the paper, there is one dedicated file.
 The files are self-standing and can be executed in any order.